 Travelling to the EU with a UK passport if there’s no Brexit deal

 - No deal will have an impact as the UK will be a third country.
 UK citizens will need to make sure they have more than six months left on their passport to travel in addition to normal business or holiday travel, this could have an impact on UK citizens who travel to an EU country specifically in order to receive healthcare.
 If you plan to travel to the Schengen area after 29 March 2019, to avoid any possibility of your adult British passport not complying with the Schengen border code, the government suggests that you check the issue date and make sure your passport is no older than nine years and six months on the day of travel.

 This technical notice does not deal with the issue of reciprocal healthcare rights, for example successor arrangements to the European Health Insurance Card (EHIC) or arrangements for access to local healthcare for UK expats living or working in an EU member state, or vice-versa.

 Data protection if there’s no Brexit deal

-- While the Government has made it clear they are ready to begin preliminary discussions on an adequacy assessment now, the European Commission has not yet indicated a timetable for this and have stated that the decision on adequacy cannot be taken until the UK is a third country.
-If the European Commission does not make an adequacy decision regarding the UK at the point of exit and you want to receive personal data from organisations established in the EU (including data centres) then you should consider assisting your EU partners in identifying a legal basis for those transfers.
+- While the government has made it clear it's ready to begin preliminary discussions on an adequacy assessment now, the European Commission has not yet indicated a timetable for this and have stated that the decision on adequacy cannot be taken until the UK is a third country.
+If the European Commission does not make an adequacy decision regarding the UK at the point of exit, and you want to receive personal data from organisations established in the EU (including data centres), then you should consider assisting your EU partners in identifying a legal basis for those transfers.